google/protobuf.dart/benchmarks/README.md

 - **AOT and JS:**

-  - Compile benchmark programs to native and JS with `./tool/compile_benchmarks.py`
+  - Compile benchmark programs to native, JS, and JIT snapshots with `./tool/compile_benchmarks.dart`

   - Run benchmark programs in `out/`:
     - AOT: `./out/from_binary.exe`